alexmorfesis/configure-ad/README.md

 </p>
 <h3>Setup Resources in Azure</h3>
   <ol>
     <li>Deploy a Domain Controller VM (Windows Server 2022) named “DC-1”.
 Take note of the Resource Group and Virtual Network (Vnet) that get created at this time.
-Write them down for later.
+We will use them when we create our Client VM later.
 </li>
     <li>Configure DC-1’s NIC Private IP address to be static private IP address.</li>
     <li>Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1.a.